-The temperature at 850 hPa and the lower level baroclinicity in terms of the Eady growth rate (see methods) are shown in Figure 4.
-Overall, temperature anomalies are stronger over land and are consistent with the changes in the 850 hPa wind circulation (Figure 3a-d).
-Because SSTs outside of the tropical Pacific are kept fixed to climatological conditions for all exper-

-- 255 iments, temperature anomalies at 850 hPa over the ocean are much weaker as compared to over land, where skin temperatures are not fixed.
+The temperature at 850 hPa and the lower-level baroclinicity in terms of the Eady growth rate (see methods) are shown in Fig. 4.
+Overall, temperature anomalies are stronger over land and are consistent with the changes in the 850 hPa wind circulation (Fig. 3a-d).
+Because SSTs outside of the tropical Pacific are kept fixed to climatological conditions for all experiments, temperature anomalies at 850 hPa over the ocean are much weaker as compared to over land, where skin temperatures are not fixed.
 The strongest 850 hPa temperature response is therefore located over the North American continent.
 For EN (LN) experiments, this corresponds to higher (lower) than usual temperatures over Canada and lower (higher) temperatures over the Southern US and Mexico.
 Thus, in general EN tends to weaken the meridional temperature gradient over North America, whereas LN tends to strengthen it.
-This has an impact on the baroclinic zone east of the Rocky mountains and at the North - 260 American Atlantic coast (Schemm et al., 2018), where the strong land-ocean temperature contrast enhances baroclinicity and fuels the storm track.
+This has an impact on the baroclinic zone east of the Rocky Mountains and at the North American Atlantic coast (Schemm et al., 2018), where the strong landocean temperature contrast enhances baroclinicity and fuels the storm track.

-Over Europe the strong EN forcing leads to warming (figure 4a), which is opposite to what should be expected from a negative NAO, but consistent with the model positive geopotential anomalies over central Europe (Figure 2e) and increased westerlies over Scandinavia (Figure 3a).
-The only other forcing leading to significant temperature anomalies over Europe is the

-265 moderate LN (figure 4c), with a warming over Scandinavia due to strengthening of the westerly winds related to a deeper IL (Figure 2c).
+Over Europe the strong EN forcing leads to warming (Fig. 4a), which is opposite to what should be expected from a negative NAO but consistent with the model positive geopotential anomalies over central Europe (Fig. 2e) and increased westerlies over Scandinavia (Fig. 3a).
+The only other forcing leading to significant temperature anomalies over Europe is the moderate LN (Fig. 4c), with a warming over Scandinavia due to strengthening of the westerly winds related to a deeper IL (Fig. 2c).
 Therefore the tropospheric pathway of ENSO exhibits significant asymmetry in the 850 hPa temperature response to ENSO, with a weak warming both for EN and LN.

-Over North America, EN related temperature anomalies weaken the baroclinicity from the central US to the Western Atlantic while strengthening the baroclinicity from the eastern Pacific into the Gulf of Mexico (Figure 4e,f).
-Qualitatively the opposite
+Over North America, EN-related temperature anomalies weaken the baroclinicity from the central US to the western